XiaoMi/mace/docs/user_guide/advanced_usage.rst

         If you want to protect your model, you can convert model to CPP code. there are also two cases:

-        * convert model graph to code and model weight to file with blow model configuration.
+        * convert model graph to code and model weight to file with below model configuration.

         .. code:: sh

             model_graph_format: code
             model_data_format: file

-        * convert both model graph and model weight to code with blow model configuration.
+        * convert both model graph and model weight to code with below model configuration.

         .. code:: sh